Tips for Tanning Buckskin and Fur On Leather (without chemicals)

 Fur On:

 - There are two objectives once the hide is off - stretch and dry.
 Stretch the hide, just so it wont shrink or miss shape and dry, so that the hair wont begin to slip; these can be accomplished by using a frame, tacking, or laying it on the concrete or over logs and periodically going over it and opening it.
-The flesh and fat MUST be removed (especially for fatty animals like bear, beaver, and porcupine) before the fur on hide is left to dry or the areas where these are left will take longer to dry and the hair will slip.
-So throw it over a beam and get that done.
+The flesh and fat MUST be removed (especially for fatty animals like bear, beaver, and porcupine) before the fur on hide is left to dry or the areas where these are left will take longer to dry and the hair will slip; immediately throw it over a beam and get that done.
 The hide should be fleshed fully too at this point.
 Damp, curling spots left as such will also slip so keep them open.
 Dont worry about degreasing the fur or getting dirt off, or having it soft just yet.

 - There is no need to continuously stretch and work the hide as it goes from damp to dry with hair on (or for a thick furless skin either).
 For example with a deer fur on you can probably get away with 5 full hide stretch/pipe tip work sessions a day untill dry; these times are weather and environment dependent.
 A thin hide, like hare, I wouldnt touch for a few hours after skinning; simply lay it flat, un tacked, and wait.
 Once the hide becomes dry enough to hold its shape, you can leave it if you want and work it with a pokeie tool when ready.

-- one way to work a hide is to find a clean floor and lay it fur down.
+- one other way to work a hide is to find a clean floor and lay it fur down.
 The area to be worked should have a quarter folded towel or even another hide to add loft of the work area.
 Pin the hide with your knee and push a shap but dull tool into the hide in a forward working motion.
 Be carful as you WILL tear thin areas.
 The benifit of this method is that it keeps the dander down.

-- another method is to just work the hide over a sharp 2/4, like the one shown above.
+- yet another method is to just work the hide over a sharp 2/4, like the one shown above.

 - small holes should be left alone, tears, must be sewn.
 ALWAYS dampen an area to be sewn to a soak before using sinew to sew it.
 This border will then dry strong and will resist the stiches tearing later.